girirajvyas/gof-design-patterns/README.md

 ## 1. What is Builder?
 - `GoF`: Separate the construction of a complex object from its representation so that the same construction process can create different representations.
-- `Wiki`: The builder pattern is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
-The intent of the Builder design pattern is to separate the construction of a complex object from its representation
 - `Other`: This a pattern people often use but rarely create of there own.
 This pattern deals with construction of Objects with lot of parameters and want to make the object once we are done constructing it.
+- [Wiki](https://en.wikipedia.org/wiki/Builder_pattern): The builder pattern is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
+The intent of the Builder design pattern is to separate the construction of a complex object from its representation

 ## 2. Why would you choose?
 - Handles complex constructors